 Why’s this work?
 These chemicals permanently bind to the proteins in the serum part of your blood (the “water” portion) and getting rid of the plasma forces the body to create new ones that aren’t as “tainted.”

-As a result, I don’t normally donate blood or plasma but I have started donating my plasma already.
+As a result, I have started donating my plasma.
 Donating plasma takes far longer (about an hour and a half) but the cool thing is they pay you around $50-100 per donation at the local centers that use it for medical research.
+I’m also going to be donating my blood every chance I get locally.

 So what can you do?